 Certificates must comply with the Franking Regulations.
 Examples of public distinction include, but are not limited to, state, regional or national recognition of some public, community or civic duty or service.
-Others include acts of heroism, U.S. citizenship, high school graduations, the award of an Eagle Scout Gold Star, and military academy nominations.
+Others include acts of heroism, U.S. citizenship, high school graduations, the award of an Eagle Scout Gold Star, military academy nominations, military service (upon enlistment, promotion, and honorable discharge), emergency personnel (upon hiring, promotion, and retirement), and public education professionals (upon hiring, promotion, and retirement).